AlexiaDelorme/project-spacex/testing/TESTING.md

 - [x] The title and the picture of the header loaded successfully.
 - [x] The navbar should be transparent, when scrolling down, it should turn white.
 - [x] Confirm that the contact form and the google map loaded successfully.
-- [x] As a logged in user, confirm that the following fields of the contact form are already filled: First Name, Last Name and Email.
+- [x] As a logged in user, confirm that the following fields of the contact form are already provided: First Name, Last Name and Email.
-- [x] Try to submit the form with a missing field and confirm that you get an alert box advising you of the missing field.
+- [x] Try to submit the form with a missing field and confirm that you get an feedback advising you of the missing field.
-- [x] Submit a complete form, you should get redirected back to the contact page with a green flash message confirming that the request was sent.
+- [x] Submit a complete form, you should get an alert box confirming you that the contact form was sent.
+After closing the alert box, you should get redirected back to the contact page.

 **Test result:** Successful :white_check_mark: